-From Baltimore to Los Angeles and Seattle back to Miami, Accelerate Institute has helped develop countless transformational leaders at schools across the country over the course of our 30-year history.
-Explore leaders’ stories to learn more about their dedication to delivering an equitable education for all students.
+Accelerate Institute has helped develop countless transformational leaders at schools across the country over the course of our 30-plus year history.
+Explore the stories of these leaders—including 15 Ryan Award Winners—to learn more about the dedication it takes to deliver an equitable education for all students.

 Accelerate Institute Founder Pat Ryan, Jr. says Alain Locke Charter School Founding Principal Lennie Jones “really understood intuitively what it took to create a school that would allow these children to achieve their fullest potential and how to make that work in the context of the community that we were serving.”
 Take a look inside Alain Locke and discover what makes Lennie so special—and so effective at closing the achievement gap.